 Your physician will review any preparation requires before your ultrasound.
 In most cases, patients won’t need to follow any strict preparation requirements.
 However, if you are receiving an abdominal ultrasound, you may be required not to eat or drink after midnight on the night before your test.
 Wear comfortable clothing and leave jewelry and valuables at home.

 What To Expect

 The technician will spread the gel over the designated area, depending on the type of study ordered.
 Once the gel is applied, your technician will carefully glide a transducer over the designated area to produce images of your arteries.
 The images are used to identify any blockages in the arteries.
 Your technician may ask you to change position or take deep breaths throughout the test to produce more images.

 After Your Exam

-Once testing is complete, your physician will asses and analyze the results to determine if further testing or treatment is needed.
+Once testing is complete, your physician will assess and analyze the results to determine if further testing or treatment is needed.
 There are no post-exam instructions.
 There should be no side effects after your arterial duplex ultrasound.
 The results of your test will be reviewed by our vascular ultrasound specialist and be sent to your physician.
 Your physician will discuss these results with you and explain what they mean in relation to your health.

 Arterial Duplex Testing FAQs

 How long does arterial duplex testing take?

 Testing can usually take about 30 minutes to complete.
 This can depend on what area is being tested, and more.

-What does poor circulation in legs feel like?
+What does poor circulation in the legs feel like?